Combustor: Components

 Most igniters in gas turbine applications are electrical spark igniters, similar to automotive spark plugs.
 The igniter needs to be in the combustion zone where the fuel and air are already mixed, but it needs to be far enough upstream so that it is not damaged by the combustion itself.
 Once the combustion is initially started by the igniter, it is self-sustaining, and the igniter is no longer used.
-In can-annular and annular combustors (see Types of combustors below), the flame can propagate from one combustion zone to another, so igniters are not needed at each one.
+In can-annular and annular combustors (see § Types of combustors), the flame can propagate from one combustion zone to another, so igniters are not needed at each one.
 In some systems ignition-assist techniques are used.
 One such method is oxygen injection, where oxygen is fed to the ignition area, helping the fuel easily combust.
 This is particularly useful in some aircraft applications where the engine may have to restart at high altitude.